-If you would like to take a deeper dive into the topic, here are a few resources to get you started.
-Keep in mind, however, that net metering is facing increased scrutiny by public utilities and legislators—making it a charged topic (pun intended).
+For a deeper dive into the topic, here are a few resources to get you started.
+(Keep in mind, however, that net metering is facing increased scrutiny by public utilities and legislators.)

-- Arguments in favor of net metering can be found in this piece by the Brookings Institution: Rooftop Solar: Net Metering is a Net Benefit.
+- Arguments in favor of net metering can be found in this piece on rooftop solar by the Brookings Institution.

 - The Edison Electric Institute offers an overview of solar energy and net metering that challenges the continued need for the policy.